LosoiP/pathwalue/README.txt

 README: PathWalue
 Author: Pauli Losoi (pauli.losoi@tut.fi)
 License: MIT license, see LICENSE.txt for details.
-(C) Tampere University of Technology 2016
+(C) 2017 Tampere University of Technology

-TODO: write project description
-TODO: documentate source code

-Code base is under revision.
+NOTE: Code base is under revision.
 Outline and purpose of the code stays the same, but implementation details are subject to change.

+The html documents index.html and details.html are used at the web-site http://www.tut.fi/pathw/ along with the directory static/.
+PathWalue directory structure is detailed below.

-Full Table of Contents (31.1.2017):
+Full Table of Contents of repository (31.1.2017):

 .gitignore
 FILTERED_CHEBIS.txt